Linuxfabrik/monitoring-plugins/check-plugins/valkey-status/README.md

 **Compatibility:**

+* Cross-platform

+**Important Notes:**

 * Tested with Valkey 7.2 and 8.0

-**Important Notes:**

 * "I'm here to keep you safe, Sam.
 I want to help you." comes from the character GERTY in the movie "Moon" (2009).